Koha-Community/kohadocs/en/source/02_administration.rst

    will leave this setting at its default of 'Enable' to allow their OPAC to be searched by anyone and only require login for access to personalized content.

+`OPACResultsLibrary <#OPACResultsLibrary>`__
+''''''''''''''''''''''''''''''''''''''''''''

+Default: home library

+Asks: For search results in the OPAC, show the item's \_\_\_.
+Please note that this feature is currently available for MARC21 and UNIMARC.

+Values:

+-  current location

+-  home library

 `OPACResultsSidebar <#OPACResultsSidebar>`__
 ''''''''''''''''''''''''''''''''''''''''''''